Strilanc/Strilanc.github.io/_posts/2015-08-25-Simulating-a-Claimed-BQP-NP-Algorithm.md

         }))
     -0.800*|00000010〉 + 0.600j*|00000111〉

-A mixed state is also a weighted combination, but this time the values are pure states instead of classical states and the weights are probabilities instead of amplitudes.
+A *mixed state* is also a weighted combination of states, but this time it's pure states instead of classical states and the weights are probabilities instead of amplitudes.
-The [MixedState class](https://github.com/Strilanc/qbp_np_younes_test/blob/master/mixed_state.py) uses a map to store the mixed state: the keys are the pure states, and the associated values are the probabilities.
+The [MixedState class](https://github.com/Strilanc/qbp_np_younes_test/blob/master/mixed_state.py) uses a dictionary to store the mixed state: the keys are the pure states, and the values are the probabilities.

     >>> print(MixedState({
             PureState({ClassicalState(4): -1}): 0.25,